appyoumake/Appyoumake/docs/HOWTO - App Editor Development.md

-#Information pertaining to working with/editing the core Mlab app editor/admin code
+#Information pertaining to working with/editing the core Appyoumake app editor/admin code

 #####THIS DOCUMENT IS NOT COMPLETED AS OF 14 APRIL 2016